You’re pregnant! Take some time to jump for joy and feel grateful for this blessing before diving into the world of parental responsibilities.

-What if you just can’t seem to stay away from the coffee pot?
-Don’t fret.
-Research suggests that some caffeine is OK in the first trimester – up to about 200 milligrams a day, about two cups of coffee – but some studies suggest that drinking too much caffeine during pregnancy might be associated with a greater risk of miscarriage.
+Research suggests that some caffeine is OK in the first trimester – up to about 200 milligrams a day or about two cups of coffee.
+But some studies suggest that drinking too much caffeine might be associated with a greater risk of miscarriage.

-Sure, this saying has been around for decades.
-But ignore it!
-Studies show that half of women gain too much weight during pregnancy.
+Studies show that half of people gain too much weight during pregnancy.
 When that happens, the baby is at greater risk of obesity later in life.
-You do generally need additional calories in the second and third trimesters, but doctors disagree about whether you actually need any extra calories in this first trimester.
+You will need additional calories in the second and third trimesters, but doctors disagree about whether you need any extra calories in this first trimester.

 Take care of yourself

-This list of dos and don’ts in the first trimester of pregnancy might, at first glance, seem a bit intimidating.
-But don’t let it scare you!
-Most of these can be summed with one simple sentence: Take care of yourself.
-Be sure to eat healthful foods, drink lots of water, and get enough sleep.
+Most of these guidelines can be easily summed up: Take care of yourself.
+Be sure to eat healthy foods, drink lots of water and get enough sleep.

-Before you know it, your little one will finally be here, physically in your arms.
-Then, as you hold and snuggle with your healthy newborn, remember to thank yourself for following this list of dos and don’ts in the first trimester of your pregnancy.
+Before you know it, your little one will finally be here.
+When you hold and snuggle with your newborn, remember to thank yourself for following this list of do’s and don’ts months ago in your first trimester.
 A healthy, happy baby makes it all worthwhile.

 - 10 things to expect in your second trimester